 Starting a mental training program is something that many coaches, players and parents talk about, but are not sure how to implement.
 As I have said in many forms, if your team is similar in skill to your opponents, it is the mental training that will make the difference.
 I guarantee it.
-This 6 ways to improve the mental game starters guide will give you some insight.
+This 6 tips to implement the softball mental game starters guide will give you some guidance.

 Tips to Implement the Softball Mental Game

 1. Consider the purpose of mental training

-If you are a coach, ask your athletes about how they feel about mental training and if they have any experience in other sports or activities that may have already implemented some of the skills.
-This will not only give you an idea of where you need to start with your team but it will also validate the skills that your athletes may already be working with.
-If you are an athlete, think about how you feel about mental training or sport psychology and how it can help you to maximize your performance in softball.
+If you are a coach, ask your athletes about how they feel about mental training. find out if they have any experience in other sports or activities that might already use some of the skills.
+This will give you an idea of where you need to start with your team and it will validate the skills that your athletes may already be working with.
+If you are an athlete, think about how you feel about mental training or sport psychology, and how it can help you to maximize your performance in softball.
 Do some research on your favorite athletes and see if they use mental training skills and how they are a part of their sport.

 2. Consider any roadblocks to implementing mental training